NickPantuso/RaceCarFacts/README.md

 * Creating a Java GUI using Swing
 * GUI Design and image implementation
 * Reading from and writing to files
-* More advanced usage of classes and objects
+* Intermediate usage of classes and objects